Mr-G-D/Daybook/README.md

-This is a clone of a popular notes collecting application known as evernote(https://evernote.com/).
-Built completely using React.js and Firebase.
+This is an application built for taking note of your day to day activities or memories.
+Built using React.js and Firebase.